UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 ## Proposed method

-In this project, after performing tabular and visual exploratory data analysis, we intend to obtain baseline predictions from fitting Dummy classifiers on training data.
+In this project, we first randomly splitted the raw data file into train dataset(80%) and test dataset(20%), after performing tabular and visual exploratory analysis on the train dataset, we intend to obtain baseline predictions from fitting Dummy classifiers on training data.
 Then we run three classifier, namely Logistic Regression, Support Vector Model, and Random Forest on training data.
 We will interpret certain evaluation matrices such as Confusion matrix with cross-validation, Precision, recall, f1 score, Classification report, and Precision-recall curve and ROC curve.
 Eventually, after hyperparameter optimization, we will reach a decisionon the best model with the best hyperparameters.
 We may need to address class imbalance, or manipulate threadsholds for target detection before applying on test data.

 Data used in this project is from UCI machine learning repository, provided by Jeff Schlimmer of the Audubon Society Field Guide to North American Mushrooms [^13](https://archive-beta.ics.uci.edu/ml/datasets/mushroom).